-Policy CSW 12 of the adopted KMWLP has a stated intention to "maintain net self sufficiency in the management of hazardous waste throughout the plan period" and, in light of this, a strategic site is identified in the KMWLP to receive air pollution control residues from Allington EfW plant.
-However, as recognised in the South East Waste Planning Advisory Group Statement of Common Ground, planning for net self sufficiency in the management of hazardous waste ignores the fact that the management of hazardous waste involves many distinct specialist management activities which are often only viable at a regional, or larger scale, and so it is not considered to be applicable to hazardous waste.
-Given KCC is a signatory to the SoCG it is now proposed to update the KMWLP, including Policy CSW12, to remove the objective of net self sufficiency (insofar as it relates to Hazardous Waste) as part of the update to the KMWLP.
+Policy CSW 12 of the adopted KMWLP has a stated intention to "maintain net self sufficiency in the management of hazardous waste throughout the plan period" and, in light of this, a strategic site was identified in the KMWLP to receive air pollution control residues from Allington EfW plant.
+However, as recognised in the South East Waste Planning Advisory Group (SEWPAG) Statement of Common Ground (SoCG), planning for net self sufficiency in the management of hazardous waste ignores the fact that the management of hazardous waste involves many distinct specialist management activities which are often only viable at a regional, or larger scale, and so this principle is not considered to apply to hazardous waste specifically.
+Given KCC is a signatory to the SoCG as a member of SEWPAG, it is now proposed to update the KMWLP, including Policy CSW12, to remove the objective of net self sufficiency insofar as it relates to hazardous waste as part of the update to the KMWLP.